SuperRare Price Tops $0.20 on Major Exchanges (RARE)

 SuperRare Coin Profile

-SuperRare is a coin.
-Its genesis date was December 9th, 2020.
+SuperRare (CRYPTO:RARE) is a coin.
+It was first traded on December 9th, 2020.
 SuperRare’s total supply is 1,000,000,000 coins and its circulating supply is 101,756,228 coins.
+The Reddit community for SuperRare is https://reddit.com/r/SuperRare.
 SuperRare’s official Twitter account is @coingecko and its Facebook page is accessible here.
-The Reddit community for SuperRare is https://reddit.com/r/SuperRare.

 SuperRare Coin Trading

-It is usually not currently possible to buy alternative cryptocurrencies such as SuperRare directly using US dollars.
-Investors seeking to acquire SuperRare should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
+It is usually not presently possible to buy alternative cryptocurrencies such as SuperRare directly using U.S. dollars.
+Investors seeking to acquire SuperRare should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy SuperRare using one of the aforementioned exchanges.

 Receive News & Updates for SuperRare Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SuperRare and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.